-BIO 204 Introductory Biochemistry
+BIO 204 Introductory Biochemistry (Equivalent to MLS 209)

 Explanation of all biochemical reactions taking place in cellular organisms. the course covers structural properties and metabolic pathways of cellular macromolecules, including proteins, lipids, carbohydrates, nucleic acids and vitamins.
 Bioenergetics and Enzyme properties, kinetics and mechanism of catalytic function are explained in detail.
 Prerequisite: BIO 202 or MLS 210, and CHY 211 or CHY 208.